Join your fellow writers for critique, discussion, and camaraderie.

 Library programs are designed to educate, inform, and entertain.
 If you are interested in presenting a program for the Orange County Library System, please fill out our Program Proposal form.
 Subscribe to our podcasts or RSS feeds for additional library programming information or view our press releases.

-During this 4-week program, students will meet once each week to prepare for the U.S. Naturalization (Citizenship) Test and Interview.
+During this 3-week program, students will meet once each week to prepare for the U.S. Naturalization (Citizenship) Test and Interview.
 To be eligible for U.S. Naturalization, you must be able to read, write, and speak basic English.
 Registration is required.
-To register, you can do so online, call 407-835-7323 or stop by any of our locations. this program is for adult learners, and is available for free to Orange County district resident cardholders, Fee cardholders, and Orange County Property Owner cardholders.
-If you do not have a card or have a different kind of card, please call 407-835-7323 or stop by any of our locations for more information.
+To register, you can do so online, call 407-835-7323 begin_of_the_skype_highlighting 407-835-7323 end_of_the_skype_highlighting or stop by any of our locations.
+This program is for adult learners, and is available for free to Orange County district resident cardholders, Fee cardholders, and Orange County Property Owner cardholders.
+If you do not have a card or have a different type of card, please call 407-835-7323 or stop by any of our locations for more information.
 Any person requiring special accommodations to participate in a class or program due to a disability may arrange for reasonable accommodations by contacting the location at which the event is held at least seven days prior to the event.

 Join scholar Dr. Luis Martinez-Fernandez to view and discuss episode 2 of the PBS first major documentary series for television to chronicle the rich and varied history and experiences of Latinos, who have helped shape the United States over the last 500-plus years and have become, with more than 50 million people, the largest minority group in the U.S. Latino Americans: 500 Years of History has been made possible through a grant from the National Endowment for the Humanities and the American Library Association. #latinoamericans